Short Annapurna Base Camp Trek - ABC 5 Days

 • MealsBreakfast, Lunch, Dinner

 The true colors of Annapurna massifs appear with the first golden rays of sunlight.
 As we wake up at 5:30, we'll hike to the viewpoint at base camp for the best views of the Annapurna range.
-Hundreds of trekkers gather at the viewpoint for sightseeing before sitting for breakfast.

 After breakfast at the tea house in ABC, we'll start our return to Bamboo via MBC, Deurali, Himalaya, and Dovan.
 We'll hike on the same trail we hiked up to the base camp.
+We'll get lunch at Dovan and hike another two hours to Bamboo where we'll spend the night.

 Day 5:Trek to Jhinu from Bamboo and Drive to Pokhara (hot spring stop)